 - working with researchers

 - pulling records

-- reviewing and inputting descriptions into the Online Catalog
+- reviewing and inputting descriptions into the National Archives Catalog

 One of the most rewarding things about working at the National Archives has been the opportunity to meet former internees from a World War II Japanese American internment camp who came to our facility to use records related to that period.